agude/agude.github.io/_drafts/2023-01-30-ai_artists_and_technology.md

 I was drawn to photography **specifically because** it used technology.
 I like learning new technologies and how to master them.
-I _also_ thought it would be easier to learn to make art I was happy using a camera.
+I _also_ thought it would be easier to make art I was happy using a camera.
 I have since learned that photography has its own set of skills to master, but after 15 years I think I was mostly right: it is much easier than oil painting.

-I wonder what my great grandfather would have think of my art.
-He spent months or years creating his seascapes, while my photographs are captured in a fraction of a second with the push of a button, and maybe a few hours later spend adjusting tone curve and highlights.
+I wonder what my great grandfather would think of my art.
+He spent months or years creating his seascapes, while my photographs are captured in a fraction of a second with the push of a button, and maybe a few hours adjusting tone curve and highlights back at my computer.

 But I like to think that he would view my work as a continuation of our family's artistic tradition.
 Maybe in the future, my descendants will find the